-Q: Can I get a cutting from a Knockout rose to grow?
+Q: Can I get a cutting from a Knock Out® rose to grow?
 If so, give me some tips.

-I’d prefer you buy a Knock Out at a nursery.
+I’d prefer you buy a Knock Out® at a nursery.
 In the future, examine the labels on plants you buy to see if they are patented.
 You’ll typically see words to that effect or PPAF (Plant Patent Applied For) on the label.
 Many older roses are not patented and can be propagated with the instructions at Rooting Roses.